 In special tasks, the aim is to train conscripts, who have a university or equivalent degree or who are far along enough in their studies or otherwise have the required skills, for wartime duties that correspond with their field or specialisation.
 In special tasks you get to use and develop your own area of speciality and in return your time as a conscript will pay off later in your studies and your working life.
-Special tasks are available for those who are studying or have completed studies in communication, graphic design, technology, IT, environmental studies, theology, medicine and law, among others.
-Especially in the near future the Defence Forces will be looking for photographers, graphic designers, journalists, IT support and programmers.
-Cyber tasks are the most recent addition to the list of special tasks on offer.
+Special tasks are available for those who are studying or have completed studies in journalism or media, intelligence, IT, scientific research, sports science, environmental studies, theology, medicine and law, among others.
+Especially in the near future the Defence Forces will be looking for photographers, graphic designers, journalists, programmers and research assistants.
+The newest special tasks are cyber specialist and virtual training environment support specialist.
 The need for trainees and instructions for applying are published on the Defence Forces' website (varusmies.fi/erityistehtavat), in the Ruotuväki bulletin, as well as using other e.g. professional channels.
 Instructions for applying are found on the Defence Forces' website (varusmies.fi/erityistehtavat).
 Those chosen for leadership training can apply to special tasks while still on the NCO or Reserve Officer Course.
 Application for special duties is open to all conscripts.
 Applicants' special skills are tested at the selection event or in another interview.

 Those chosen for special tasks for rank and file, transfer to their tasks as soon as the basic training phase is completed.
 Those selected for leadership training transfer to special tasks as conscripts leaders after undergoing leadership training (NCO or Reserve Officer Course).